DatSciBrt/DatSci_GettingCleaningData/CodeBook.md

 * nA - number of activities
 * nC - number of columns in tidyData
 * td - second tiny data set with average of each variable for each activity and subject

+## Process

+* The script run_analysis.R performs the following process to clean up the data and create tiny data sets:

+* Merge the training and test sets to create one data set.

+* Reads features.txt and uses only the measurements on the mean and standard deviation for each measurement.

+* Reads activity_labels.txt and applies human readable activity names to name the activities in the data set.

+* Labels the data set with descriptive names.
+(Names are converted to lower case; underscores and brackets are removed.)

+* Merges the features with activity labels and subject IDs.
+The result is saved as tidyData.txt.

+* The average of each measurement for each activity and each subject is merged to a second data set.
+The result is saved as tidyData2.txt.